Implicit Regularization of Bregman Proximal Point Algorithm and Mirror Descent on Separable Data: Proofs in Section

 \end{proof}

 Finally, we show the convergence of loss for binary classification task with separable data.
-We remark that with separability, the empirical loss $L(\cdot)$ has infimum zero, but such an infimum \textit{can not be attained}.
+We recall that with separability, the empirical loss $\cL$ has infimum zero, but such an infimum \textit{can not be attained}.

 \begin{proof}[\textbf{$\spadesuit$ Proof of Theorem \ref{thrm:const_step}:}]

 \begin{proof}[\textbf{$\diamond$ Proof of Theorem \ref{thrm:const_step}-(1)}] Define $u_R = R \mu_{\norm{\cdot}_*}$, where